 Summer Skin Safety

 One of the last things you’re thinking about when you’re relaxing on the beach is the possibility of developing skin cancer later in life.
-But how you care for your skin — and your children’s — now may make a big difference down the road.
+But how you care for your skin now — and your children’s — may make a big difference down the road.
 Skin cancer is the most common type of cancer in the world, accounting for almost half of cancer cases.

-The best ways to protect your skin during the summer include:
+Other good ways to protect your skin during the summer include:

 - Staying out of the sun during the peak hours of 10 a.m. to 2 p.m.